antvis/L7/site/docs/api/source/csv.en.md

 CSV is a text data structure and it is difficult to express complex geographic data structures, so CSV only supports two data structures.

-- Point data requires specifying longitude and latitude coordinates
+- Point data: longitude and latitude coordinates need to be specified
-- Line segment and arc data need to specify the longitude and latitude coordinates of the starting and ending points
+- Line segment and arc data: need to be specified**Starting and ending points**longitude and latitude coordinates

 ## parser